-15. Execution of process at a distance

-No greater expense shall be chargeable against any party, respecting whom or whose property the execution of process is made, for the extra cost of executing the same at a distance from Perth, than the cost of transmitting the same by the least expensive mode to and from the office or residence of the nearest sheriff’s officer, and the prescribed allowance according to the distance of the place where the same is made from the office or residence of such officer; and no such allowance shall be made to any such officer unless he states in his return to the sheriff the number of kilometres that the place of execution is from his office or residence.

-[Rule 15 amended in Gazette 7 Dec 1973 p.
-4489.]
+[15.
+Repealed in Gazette 21 Feb 2007 p.
+595.]

 16. Default in payment of fees

-If any solicitor, who has made a request for the execution or service of any process or document, or for any work for which fees are properly chargeable in the sheriff’s office, makes default in payment of any of the fees or charges properly chargeable, for a period of 7 days after demand in writing by the sheriff, the sheriff may report to the Court the name of the solicitor so making default, and the Court may thereupon make all necessary orders to enforce payment by the solicitor of such fees or charges.
+If any solicitor, who has made a request for the service of any process or document, or for any work for which fees are properly chargeable in the sheriff’s office, makes default in payment of any of the fees or charges properly chargeable, for a period of 7 days after demand in writing by the sheriff, the sheriff may report to the Court the name of the solicitor so making default, and the Court may thereupon make all necessary orders to enforce payment by the solicitor of such fees or charges.

+[Rule 16 amended in Gazette 21 Feb 2007 p.
+595.]

 Order 83 — Consolidation of pending causes and matters

 1. Causes may be consolidated